Search Intensifies for Two Children Swept Away in Pennsylvania Floods

 As the father and son managed to get to safety, “the grandmother, mother and the two children were swept away by the floodwaters,” he added.

 The children’s mother, Katie Seley, 32, lost her life, one of five people killed in the floods, while the grandmother survived.
-The names of the other victims have not been released and there could be more.
+The names of the other victims have not been released and there might be more.

 Monsignor Michael Picard, of St. Andrew’s Roman Catholic Church, where the family members are parishioners, said he spoke with the grandparents on Sunday.
 The grandfather attended morning mass on Monday, where the family was included in prayers.